slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/02-key-concepts.md

     large projects.

 Machine image
-:   A module that contains information about machine images, including
+:   A module that contains information about a virtual machine image.
-    cloud specific unique identifier and/or recipes to create the machine image.
-The recipe information consists of a set of packages to install and a script for configuring the machine.
-Unique identifiers are specific to the corresponding cloud they belong to.
-    This module also includes input/output parameters such that the machine can be synchronized as part of a deployment.
+    One type of machine image is a _reference image_.
+These contain a cloud-specific reference to identify this image within the cloud.
+The other type of machine image, a _derived image_, references (directly or indirectly) a base image and includes a list of packages to install and/or recipes to configure the machine.
+These modules also include input/output parameters such that the machine can be synchronized as part of a deployment.

 Deployment
-:   A module that describes nodes to which machine images are
+:   A module that describes a coordinated deployment of one or more
-    associated, as well as synchronization and coordination between these.
+    nodes.
+The deployment associates a machine image to each node and defines the synchronizaton necessary for the coordinated deployment.

 The web interface allows the parameters for each of these modules to be defined, edited, versioned and saved.